 From the stars to the stables (and back)

 The story of Kenguru is troubled: it started thanks to a private loan, the production stopped due to the crisis of the Hungarian economy, and only managed to resume (very slowly) when a Texan lawyer, Stacy Zoern, did not come forward. with a generous offer.
 The professional, also in a wheelchair, found Kenguru on the web and offered to move all production to the USA.
 Since then (8 years have passed) the demand has only grown.

-“It was an incredible experience,” Zoern says.
-“We've shown it in New York, Germany and Dubai, and everywhere we go people are ecstatic.
+"It was an incredible experience," Zoern says.
+"We've shown it in New York, Germany and Dubai, and everywhere we go people are ecstatic.
 We have people on the waiting list who want to buy it.
-I receive emails from all over the world ".
+I get emails from all over the world."